HWDance/Cocycles/README.md

 and trained via conditional MMD (CMMD) to match the relevant counterfactual marginals.
 The resulting model behaves like an SCM with a latent noise distribution learned implicitly.
 Thus, no fixed base density (e.g., Gaussian/Laplace) needs to be chosen, avoiding tail/support mis–specification sensitivity in typical causal normalizing flows.
-After fitting, counterfactuals are imputed by transport, and quantities of interest (e.g., dose–response treatment harm rate and conditional quantiles/means) are estimated with simple empirical or kernel–weighted summaries.
+After fitting, counterfactuals are imputed by transport, and quantities of interest are estimated with simple empirical or kernel–weighted summaries.

 ## Table of Contents
 1. [Installation](#installation)